Lake Titicaca Travel Guide

 It’s no longer the fastest way to arrive in the region, but it’s still undeniably the most stylish.
 On three days per week, you can take the train from Cusco across a part of the altiplano rarely otherwise glimpsed by tourists, getting some gorgeous views of the scenery along the way, and being treated to traditional regional food and even a music performance en route.

-3. Experience local life in the Capachica Peninsula
+5. Experience local life in the Capachica Peninsula

 Specific sights are few and far between on the stunning Capachica Peninsula – but that’s because it is nearly all serenely beautiful.
 Located on the northwest shore of Lake Titicaca, it’s the perfect place to experience community-run tourism.

-4. Do a home-stay in Luquina Chico
+6. Do a home-stay in Luquina Chico

-Another tranquil lakeshore peninsula hang-out, Luquina Chico is about 33 miles east of Puno, at the far end of the Chucuito Peninsula.
+Another tranquil lakeshore peninsula community, Luquina Chico is about 33 miles east of Puno, at the far end of the Chucuito Peninsula.
 It’s the ideal place to stay in a homestay and get to know the area through the recommendations of locals.

 While here, consider renting a kayak to explore the lake, and walking out to the funerary towers erected by pre-Inca lakeshore peoples such as the Colla.

-One of the biggest and best festivities in the region occurs during February around the date that Candlemas falls.
-A likeness of the Virgen de la Candelaria is paraded through the streets to much music and dancing by the region’s Aymara and Quechua peoples, remembering a time in the late 18th century when parading the virgin around by candlelight supposedly repelled invaders.
+During the festivity, a likeness of the Virgen de la Candelaria is paraded through the streets to much music and dancing by the region’s Aymara and Quechua peoples, remembering a time in the late 18th century when parading the virgin around by candlelight supposedly repelled invaders.

 8. Go kayaking on Lake Titicaca